-The Office of Transformation provides targeted intervention, monitoring and support to schools that are classified in lowest performing categories of Warning, Focus or Priority.
+The Office of Transformation provides targeted intervention, monitoring and support to schools that are classified in lowest performing categories of Focus or Priority.

 Intervention, Monitoring, and Support